GeorgeJahad/form-zip/readme.md

-form-zip returns a zipper from a clojure form.
+form-zip returns a zipper from a Clojure form.

     user=> (require '[clojure.zip :as zip])
     user=> (use 'form-zip.core)